natsunoazarashi/salsa-multilingual-password-generator/README.md

 ## Features

 - Generate passwords combining words from different languages.
-- Customize password length and complexity.
-- Simple and intuitive user interface (planned for future implementation).
+- Simple and intuitive user interface.

 ## Getting Started

-Instructions on setting up the project locally and getting it running.
+Have Python installed, then pandas library as well.

 ## Contributing